"Don't let the world squeeze you into its mold" -- Romans 12:1, Phillips' New Testament in Modern English

-More than 50 years ago, a program called "To Tell the Truth" premiered on Amerian television.
-Through the years, it's been produced off and on and, in between times, always seems to be in sindication. ca On that program three guests claimed to be the same person engaged in some unusual occupation.
+In 1956, a program called "To Tell the Truth" premiered on American television.
+Through the years, it was produced off and on and, in between times, always seemed to be in syndication.
+On that program, three guests claimed to be the same person engaged in some unusual occupation.
 In actuality, only one of them was engaged in that occupation.
 The other two guests were impostors.
 A four-member panel on the show would ask questions of all three guests.
 After a round of questions, each panelist selected which one of the persons he believed to be the real "flypaper maker" or whatever.
-The panel rarely reached consensus.
+The panel rarely reached a consensus.

 The true identity of the guests -- the one real and the two impostors -- was revealed by the moderator asking, "Will the real (_______) please stand up."

-This phrase of identification became a well-known expression in American culture.
+This phrase of identification became an oft-used expression in American culture.
 Even today, the expression will be used to encourage someone to quit pretending and be done with charades.
 For instance, a person talking with me -- if they began feeling I was less than authentic -- might say, "Will the real Jerry Hull please stand up."
-Such a confrontation should require me to assess, Am I authentic or inauthentic?
+Wouldn't such a confrontation require me to assess whether I am authentic or inauthentic?

 Howard Culbertson invites us to take a careful analysis of ourselves.
 He rightfully reveals that being a Christian is more than assuming some role.
 Rather, being Christian means being totally me in Christ.